tansive/tansive/README.md

 #### Why is this Open Source?

 Agents can do many different types of useful things for different people, teams, companies.
 While I've made opinionated choices on architecture, I purposely built Tansive to be easily extensible.
 Trust and extensibility don't work behind closed doors.
-If Tansive proves it is useful and builds a community of users, there are enough layers and adjacencies that Tansive and other ecosystem participants can monetize without impacting the functionality, utility, and viability of the open ecosystem.

 #### Why should we trust this project now?

 Tansive is in early Alpha, and it's not ready for production use.
 But the foundations - hierarchical organization of agent and tool assets, policy-based views, dynamic runtime control via transforms, language and framework agnostic runtime, tamper-evident logs, and extensible SkillSet abstractions - are designed to enable and sustain wide adoption of agents to automate day to day tasks without compromising on security and compliance.

 I hope you will try Tansive in your non-production environments with real workloads and provide feedback on the problems you face and the capabilities you’d like Tansive to deliver.
-Your insights will help shape a platform that aspires to become the standard for secure, auditable, agent-driven workflows.
+Your insights will help shape a platform that aspires to become the standard for secure, agent-driven workflows.
 Thank you in advance for being part of this journey.

 #### I see a large initial commit.
 Where is this coming from?